houchengbin/GloDyNE/README.md

     year={2020}
 }
 ```
-Currently, we are preparing the revision for the second-round review to a journal based on the positive feedback.
+Currently, we have submitted our revision for the second-round review to a journal based on the positive feedback.

 ## Requirement
 ```bash